redmondmj/Wordpress-starter-theme-demo/README.md

 # Wordpress-starter-theme-demo
- NSCC Starter Them Demo based on _s
+ NSCC Starter Theme Demo based on _s ([underscores](https://underscores.me)).
+This is not a child theme!

 ## Pre-Requirements
 * Node -> npm
 * WP-CLI [see our WP Dev Env setup](https://github.com/redmondmj/Wordpress-dev-demo)
 * *AMP Stack [see my WSL LAMP stack](https://github.com/redmondmj/WSL-Lamp)
+* Gulp: `npm install --global gulp-cli`

 ## Download and Install
+* you may choose to skip some of this if you have an existing wp install.
+* I'm using wp-cli, but you can manually download and extract the starter theme if you like.
 * starting from an empty project folder... here we go!
-* Gulp: `npm install --global gulp-cli`
 * WP: `wp core download --path=wp-starter.ca`
 * WP-Config: `wp config create --dbname=wpstarter --dbuser=root --prompt=dbpass`
 * WP DB: `wp db create`